sophiemachin/cuplc_site/_pages/home.md

 layout: splash
 permalink: /
 date: 2022-02-28
 excerpt: "CUPLC exists for two reasons.
-We firstly seek to be a community of people sharing a love of lifting.
-Our members comprise experienced international powerlifters holding national records to novice lifters just starting out.
-We also seek to encourage and facilitate members competing in the sport of powerlifting wherever possible, including against Oxford at our annual Varsity match."
+We seek to be a community of people sharing a love of lifting.
+Our members comprise experienced international powerlifters holding national records to novice lifters just starting out on their strength journeys.
+We encourage and facilitate members competing in the sport of powerlifting wherever possible, including against Oxford at our annual Varsity match."

+freshers:
+  - image_path: /assets/images/logos/lion_with_text.png
+    title: "Join CUPLC this Academic Year"
+    excerpt: "Welcome to Cambridge.
+Whether you're a new member of the university or returning, there is no better time to join the university's strongest club and take your strength to the next level.
+Read more about our start of year plans and sign up to our mailing list at the link below."
+    url: "/posts/freshers-2022/"
+    btn_label: "Sign Up Now"
+    btn_class: "btn--primary"

 header:
   show_overlay_excerpt: true